Rhyz152/Rhyz152/README.md

 ## About me
-I'm a programmer and content creator in the UK who is into **software engineering.**
+I'm a programmer in the UK who is into **software engineering ⚙️.**

-Some of my interests are:
+Some of my favorite games, interests, etc are:
+  * Content creation 📸
   * Minecraft ⛏️
   * Deltarune ❤️
   * Pixel art 🖊️
+  * Anime 👘

 ## Knowledge
-My current languages are:
+My known programming languages are:
-  * C++
+  * C++ 🩵
   * Python 🐍
   * Luau 👾